lizhaddad/eDTI_QC_v2_dev2/README.md

 ## Installation

 Please follow the instructions below carefully to install the package.

 ### 1. Ensure Conda is Installed.
-If Conda is not installed, download and install Anaconda or Miniconda from the official website  [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+If Conda is not installed, download and install Miniconda from the official website  [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ### 2. Clone the repository:
   `git clone https://github.com/A2U8C/eDTI_outliers.git`